Roaders/constructor-injection/README.md

 }
 ```

-you must alos install and import `reflect-metadata` somwhere in your app - preferably as the first import.
+you must also install and import `reflect-metadata` somwhere in your app - preferably as the first import.

 ```
 npm install reflect-metadata